 Southeastern Pennsylvania’s Poetry Festival & Retreat at Camphill Soltane’s Glenmoore Estate

 Southeastern Pennsylvania’s Poetry Festival & Retreat at Camphill Soltane’s Glenmoore Estate is a weekend full of poetry performances, workshops, music, self-care, inspiration, and education featuring some of the most well-known poets in the area and beyond.
-This year will include a drum circle and bonfire after the Saturday night banquet, opportunities to meet other poets and publishers and a chance to relax and enjoy fall at the beautiful Glenmoore Estate.
+This year will include a drum circle and bonfire after the Saturday night banquet, opportunities to meet other poets, be published, and relax and enjoy fall at the beautiful Glenmoore Estate.

 Friday, October 18

 7 to 9 pm

 at Community Arts Phoenixville, 207 Bridge Street, Phoenixville PA 19460

 at Camphill Soltane, 224 Nantmeal Road, Glenmoore, PA 19343